troyfitzg/GE2019-2020-Assignment/README.md

 Once this system is working correctly, I will start working on the audio visual system.
 This system will randomly change things such as color and terrain shifting.

-If I have time in the end, I will try to add some extra flare such as a title screen and character chahging.
+If I have time in the end, I will try to add some extra flare such as a title screen and character changing.